What is cryotherapy?

 Generally speaking, cryotherapy is a very safe procedure but like any other procedure, the safety is dependent on the experience of the practitioner.

 where the diagnosis is not known

 malignant lesions – e.g. melanoma (Though superficial skin cancer can be treated.
 If there is recurrence, then the area may need to be excised.)

 compromised circulation – peripheral vascular disease, Raynaud’s Disease

 The liquid nitrogen is transferred from a big holding tank to a small hand held spray bottle.
 The lesion is then sprayed with the liquid nitrogen freezing it.
 The length of spraying depends on how big the lesion is and where it is situated, a small lesion on the face needs less freezing than a big wart on the foot!

 Integrative General Practitioner

-He also does Prolotherapy, a treatment for chronic musculo-skeletal pain/conditions.
-He is a Fellow of the Australasian College of Nutritional and Environmental Medicine (ACNEM) where he was also on Faculty as a lecturer and as an examiner.
+He also uses prolotherapy, a treatment for chronic musculoskeletal pain and conditions.
+He is a Fellow of the Australasian College of Nutritional and Environmental Medicine (ACNEM) where he was also on faculty as a lecturer and as an examiner.